lana-20/selenium-mouse-operations/README.md

 <img src="https://user-images.githubusercontent.com/70295997/209458367-19d7d2f7-3c72-4108-8499-60096052e3c3.png" width=800>

+Mouse over action is placing the mouse cursor on a particular element.
+Then the sub-options get displyed, I am able to see and interact with the rest of elements.

 Another e-commerce app example is Carbon38, a performance fashion store.
+Here my operation is to go to a sale item, then the Quick Shop view, and verify the Add to Bag button is loaded in the DOM.
+So, I move my cursor over the 1st inventory item, then click on the Quick Shop button to display the quick view element.
+Then I use the WebDriverWait and [Expected Conditions](https://www.selenium.dev/selenium/docs/api/py/webdriver_support/selenium.webdriver.support.expected_conditions.html) to verify the Add to Cart button is clickable (visible and enabled such that I can click it).
+Additional validations are possible, but I focus on the mouse actions.

 Go to https://carbon38.com/collections/sale and hover over the 1st sale items in the inventory list.

     driver.get("https://carbon38.com/collections/sale")
     sale_item = driver.find_element(By.XPATH, "(//li[@class='isp_grid_product inventory'])[1]")